apdlv72/eEEPROM/README.md

 Arduino library to ease the use of the uC's EEPROM.
 The "e" in eEEPROM stands for "easy".
-It does so by providing some functions and macros to write more complex data than just singlebyets.
+It does so by providing some functions and macros to write more complex data than just single bytes.

-Moreover, this library also tries to avoid write cycles to the EEPROM by comparing target value and new value before every write.
-Number of write cycles to EEPROM ususally is limited to as few as 100k before content becomes unreliable.
+Moreover, this library also tries to reduce write operations to the EEPROM by comparing target and new value before every write.
+The number of write cycles to EEPROM ususally is limited to as few as 100k before content becomes unreliable.

 Finally, it adds a macro to conveniently check if what has been defined for the EEProm exceed